 What is Counselling and Psychotherapy?

-In a typical counselling or psychotherapeutic setting, a therapist meets weekly with a client in private and will explore any difficulties/distress the client may be experiencing in confidence.
-Sessions last 50-55 minutes each and are usually scheduled the same time each week but can be on a more ad hoc basis to be arranged between you and your therapist.
+In a typical counselling or psychotherapeutic setting, meetings are weekly in private and we will explore any difficulties/distress you may be experiencing in confidence.
+Sessions last 50-55 minutes each and are usually scheduled the same time each week but can be on a more ad hoc basis to be arranged between you and me.

-Counselling tends to be more short term work (6 -12 sessions) focused on supporting you through a specific situation such as bereavement, divorce or redundancy.
+Counselling tends to be more short term work (6 -12 sessions) focused on supporting you through a specific situation such as panic attacks, bereavement, divorce or redundancy.

-Psychotherapy tends to be longer term work on personal growth and covers broader issues such as building self esteem and self-confidence, increasing personal satisfaction and making life choices.
+Psychotherapy is more medium or longer term work on personal growth and covers broader issues such as building self esteem and self-confidence, working on relationships, increasing personal satisfaction and making good life choices.